OCFL/extensions/docs/0005-hashed-n-tuple-id-layout.md

 ## Procedure

-The following is an outline of the steps to follow to map an OCFL object identifier to an OCFL object root path using this extension:
+The following is an outline of the steps to follow to map an OCFL object identifier to an OCFL object root path using this extension (also see the Python Code section):

 1. The OCFL object identifier is encoded as UTF-8 and hashed using the specified `digestAlgorithm`.
 2. The digest is encoded as a lower-case hex string.
 3. Starting at the beginning of the digest and working forwards, the digest is divided into `numberOfTuples` tuples each containing `tupleSize` characters.
 4. The tuples are joined, in order, using the filesystem path separator.
-5. The OCFL object identifier is URL-encoded to create the encapsulation directory name: all characters that aren't letters, digits, "\_" or "-" are changed to the %xx equivalent of their UTF-8 bytes.
-For example, "..hor/rib:lè-$id" becomes "%2e%2ehor%2frib%3al%c3%a8-%24id" as the encapsulation directory name.
+5. The OCFL object identifier is percent-encoded to create the encapsulation directory name (see Encapsulation Directory section above for details).
-6. The whole encapsulation directory name is made lower-case, and is joined on the end of the path.
+6. The encapsulation directory name is joined to the end of the path.

 ## Examples